Please carefully review this website for current application information.

-We will begin accepting applications on September 15, 2012 for the 2013-2014 academic year to the following degree programs: MArch 2 year; MArch 3+; MIA 2 year; MIA 3+; MID 2 year; MID 3+; MLA 2 year; MLA 3+; MSBE; MSD; MUD; MVCD 2 year; MVCD 3+.
-Please carefully review this website for current application information.
+We will accept applications from Sept.
+15, 2015, to Jan.
+15, 2016 for the following programs: MArch 2-year; MArch 3+; MIA 2-year; MIA 3+; MID 2-year; MID 3+; MLA 2-year; MLA 3+; MSBE, MSD; MUD; MVCD 2-year; MVCD 3+.

 This section has been developed to assist you with the application and admissions process.
 Here you will find information related to:

-Tempe, AZ 85287-1003
+PO Box 871003 Tempe, AZ 85287-1003

 All other required application materials should be submitted online at SlideRoom.
 These materials include the following: